-this convergence has been already established in \cite[Examples 4.2 and 4.3]{LohrVoisinWinter2015} for a particular offspring distribution that lies in the domain of attraction of an $\alpha$-stable law.
-Then, to conclude with the proof of Proposition \ref{Prop1}, it is enough to check that
+with respect to the LWV-topology; this convergence has been already established in \cite[Examples 4.2 and 4.3]{LohrVoisinWinter2015} for a particular offspring distribution that lies in the domain of attraction of an $\alpha$-stable law.
+Then, to conclude with the proof of Proposition \ref{Prop1}, it is enough to show that, as $N \rightarrow \infty$,